FabienHaury/TidyTuesday/Data analysis/Agricultural Production Statistics in New Zealand/README.md

 Data limitation:
 1- Several years are missing from the dataset.
 2- Around the early 2000s, data collection shifted from recording *sown* to *harvested* crop areas, which may affect trend comparisons.
+3- Not all crops have sown or harvested data.

 ---

 ## Methodologies
+1. Data preparation/cleaning.
+   1- While only used in the data visualisation part, a new column *decade* is created to make it possible to calculate aggregate on those time frame.
+   2- Custom function are created to prevent code repetition and help readibility of the code.
+Available [here](https://github.com/FabienHaury/TidyTuesday/blob/main/Data%20analysis/Agricultural%20Production%20Statistics%20in%20New%20Zealand/Notebook/function.R).

 ---